ana02-dot/JWTTokenGen/README.md

-This is the project about  generate JWT Token and implement in the code, it's basic implementation
+This project is about generating a JWT token and implementing it in the code.
+It is a basic implementation.